Exploration of Parameters in f(R,T) Gravity and Comparison with Type Ia Supernovae Data: The Scale Factor

 where $\beta_\epsilon = \left[\alpha_\epsilon^{-2} (1-\epsilon)^{-1}(-\epsilon)^\frac{1+\epsilon}{1-\epsilon} \right]^{1/3}$ and $H_\lambda$ is defined by Eq.~(\ref{1st P=0}) at late times as

 In the limit of $\epsilon\rightarrow0$, i.e. $\Lambda$CDM, Eq.~(\ref{Limit A}) still holds, where $\beta_\epsilon=1$ and Eq.~(\ref{HLambda}) becomes $H_\Lambda^2=\lambda/6=\Lambda/3$.

-The behavior of the Hubble parameter is shown in Fig.~\ref{fig:H_Constant}.
-However, there is no reason to assume the asymptotic Hubble constants $H_\Lambda$ and $H_\lambda$ should match, since the goal of these models is not to make the Universe with particular future behavior, but instead to match the observed redshift-luminosity curves.
+The Hubble parameter as a function of unitless time $H_\lambda t$ is shown in Fig.~\ref{fig:H_Constant}.
+However, as in our previous paper, there is no reason to assume that the asymptotic Hubble constants $H_\Lambda$ and $H_\lambda$ should match, since the goal of these models is not to make the Universe with particular future behavior, but instead to match the observed redshift-luminosity curves \cite{Siggia_2025}.

 Assuming the limit of Eq.~(\ref{HLambda}) as $\epsilon\rightarrow-\infty$ makes sense, the differential Eq.~(\ref{diff X}) can be solved exactly.
 This yields

 where we have delayed completing the limit $\epsilon \rightarrow - \infty$.
 Using Eq.~(\ref{1st P=0}), and defining $H_\infty=\lim_{\epsilon \rightarrow -\infty} H_\lambda$, the scale factor is determined to be